Parent as Consultant:

 Foster Cline wrote a book, Love and Logic, years ago, in which he basically recommended a parenting style based on empowering children to make their own choices with parents as consultants, helping the child to make healthy decisions based on likely consequences.
 The other two types are: 1) Helicopter, in which the parent does for the child, and shames other adults and children for not accommodating the child’s irresponsible actions (for George RR Martin fans, think Cerisei and Jeoffrey) and 2) Drill Sergeant, in which the parent orders the child to act in a certain way, allowing for no discussion whatsoever, and reducing the child’s ability to, and confidence in, navigating choice as they move into the world.

-Example: Jane, 14, comes home smelling of cigarette smoke.
-Mom, instead of losing it, calls Jane over with “we need to talk.”
+Example: Jane, 16, comes home excited!
+She’s just been invited to a party at a friend’s house.
+As she tells her mom about it, it slips out that there might be some drinking involved.
+Instead of losing it, she invites Jane over to sit beside her, and have a talk.
 Jane, having been raised with a consultant mother, knows that she’s not headed for a harangue, but a discussion, and is more likely to agree.
-They sit, and mom identifies the smell, “honey, you’ve been smoking, or at least spending time with those that do.”
-Then both engage in an exploration of what-if’s, including possible impact to the brain, as well as general health and the nature of addiction.
-They also explore impact to the social network Jane is keen, as most teens are, to belong to.
+They sit, and mom identifies the concerns she has, including health issues around teen drinking and safety issues around driving while impaired.
+They also explore the impact to the social network Jane is keen, as most teens are, to belong to.
 Mom listens, advises, is honest about her own fears…but she doesn’t lecture.
 She doesn’t threaten.
 Instead, she's communicating her own desire for her child to remain healthy, and provides room for Jane to explore the importance of her own health, and self-worth.
-And Jane, in making an informed decision about if, when and under what conditions she does smoke, continues to keep mom in the loop instead of hiding.
-And that maybe that means that, when she’s offered a cigarette in the future, she'll think twice about lighting up.
+And Jane, in making an informed decision about if, when and under what conditions she does drink, continues to keep mom in the loop instead of hiding.
+And that maybe that means that, when she’s offered a drink at the party, she'll think twice about it, or about getting either behind the wheel or in the car with someone who’s impaired.
+She also creates a safety plan with her mom for getting a drive home if needed.